Last updated on September 18th, 2023

 - Siusi – playground, gondola to Alpe di Siusi

-- Ortisei – playgrounds, adventure park, great access to Alpe di Siusi.
+- Ortisei – playgrounds, adventure park, great access to Alpe di Siusi, Resciesa, and Seceda.
 Read our guide to Visiting Ortisei with Kids.

 - Santa Cristina Val Gardena and Selva di Val Gardena – spacious green playground